ChartIQ/ChartIQ-Android-SDK/README.md

 ## Getting started

-See the [Starting on Mobile: Android](https://documentation.chartiq.com/tutorial-Starting%20on%20Android.html) tutorial for instructions on installing the app and using the SDK.
+See the [Getting Started on Mobile: Android](https://documentation.chartiq.com/tutorial-Starting%20on%20Android.html) tutorial for instructions on installing the app and using the SDK.

 ## API documentation